chris03163/project123/README.md

 ## How to Use
 1. Web Crawler (crawl.py)

-   1. Prepare your vocabulary list in input_words.txt (one word per line)
+   1. Prepare your vocabulary list in input_words.txt (There will already be ten words for the test in this file.
+If you want to add GSAT (學測) words to the crawler, you can copy and paste them from the vocabulary folder.)

    2. Run the crawler:
       ```